 AI talent acquisition is the application of artificial intelligence across the full hiring lifecycle - from sourcing and screening candidates to automating outreach and scheduling interviews.
-For TA leaders evaluating whether to adopt AI, the short answer is: adoption is no longer optional.
+Adoption is no longer optional for TA leaders evaluating AI - the question has shifted to when and how.

 43% of HR teams already use AI, up from 26% a year earlier, according to SHRM’s 2025 Talent Trends report.
 And 82% of HR leaders plan to implement agentic AI capabilities within the next 12 months, per Gartner’s 2025 research.

-But adoption speed doesn't mean adoption is easy.
-Only 17% of organizations describe their AI implementation as "highly successful" (SHRM, 2025).
-The gap between buying a tool and getting measurable results is where most TA teams struggle.
+But adoption speed doesn’t mean adoption is easy.
+Only 17% of organizations describe their AI implementation as “highly successful” (SHRM, 2025).
+Buying a tool is straightforward - getting measurable results from it is where most TA teams struggle.
 This guide walks through what AI talent acquisition actually looks like in practice, where it creates value, how to handle compliance requirements, and how to roll it out without disrupting your current workflow.

 What Does AI Talent Acquisition Actually Mean?